 The New York Times and Washington Post reported on October 18, 2002, that U.S. officials believed Pakistan provided equipment, including gas centrifuges, for the North Korean uranium enrichment program, in return for North Korea's supply of Nodong MRBMs to Pakistan by 1998.
-Another Washington Post report added on November 13, 2002, that the Bush Administration has knowledge that Pakistan continued to provide nuclear technology to North Korea through the summer of 2002.
+Another Washington Post report added on November 13, 2002, that the Bush Administration had knowledge that Pakistan continued to provide nuclear technology to North Korea through the summer of 2002.
 Henry Sokolski of the Nonproliferation Policy Education Center wrote in National Review Online (November 19, 2002) that "one might call on Pakistan, Russia, and China to detail what nuclear technology and hardware they allowed North Korea to import."
-John Tkacik of the Heritage Foundation wrote in the Asian Wall Street Journal (December 2, 2002) that most in the U.S. intelligence community doubt China was "completely in the dark," as PRC President Jiang Zemin said at his summit with President Bush at Crawford, TX, in October 2002.
-The New York Times reported on January 4, 2004, about a history of nuclear technology proliferating from Pakistan's Khan Research Laboratories headed by Abdul Qadeer Khan and disclosed that he transferred designs for uranium-enrichment centrifuges to China first.
-DCI George Tenet publicly testified to the Senate Intelligence Committee on February 24, 2004, that North Korea is pursuing a "production-scale uranium enrichment program based on technology provided by A.Q.
-Khan."
+John Tkacik of the Heritage Foundation wrote in the Asian Wall Street Journal (December 2, 2002) that most in the U.S. intelligence community doubt China was "completely in the dark," as PRC President Jiang Zemin claimed at his summit with President Bush at Crawford, TX, on October 25, 2002.